-- 1) Structural planters and water features (pools, ponds, water courses) must be constructed with a pre-curb (start-up curb), onto which the planter or water feature wall is formed and poured. - 2) Pre-curbs must be - 1) at least 100 mm (4") in height above the water plane of the highest adjacent roof assembly (see Construction Detail D1.7.6-5 Curbs & Sleepers (Pre-curb for Planters)). - 2) completely enveloped with fully adhered acceptable membrane flashing (including all faces of drainage knock-outs).
+- 1) Structural planters and water features (pools, ponds, water courses) must be constructed with - 1) a pre-curb (start-up curb), onto which the planter or water feature wall is formed and poured. - 2) full-height walls that are formed and poured in direct contact with the structural deck. - 2) Pre-curbs must be - 1) at least 100 mm (4") in height above the water plane of the highest adjacent roof assembly (see Construction Detail SBS 14.3.3 Structures and Equipment (planter pre-curb) as an example).

+- 2) completely enveloped with fully adhered acceptable membrane flashing (including all faces of drainage knock-outs). - 3) Full-height walls must be fully enveloped with roof membrane, on all faces.
 See Figure 14.3.1.